ircv3/ircv3-specifications/extensions/message-redaction.md

 * exclude it entirely
-* replace its content and/or tags with a placeholder and add the `REDACT` message to the response (not counting toward message limits)
+* replace its content and/or tags with a placeholder and add the `REDACT` message to the response (not counting toward message limits) after the redacted message
-* add the `REDACT` message to the response (not counting toward message limits)
+* add the `REDACT` message to the response (not counting toward message limits) after the redacted message

 ### Errors